-Additionally, the bill allows local attorneys, the Attorney General, or non-foreign adversaries involved in the void transaction to file actions in circuit court to eject the foreign adversary from the property, quiet title, or take other appropriate actions to nullify the transaction.
-The bill clarifies that if a foreign adversary sells or transfers the property to a non-foreign adversary, the title will be valid as if the initial acquisition had not occurred.
-The provisions of this section will not conflict with any existing treaties between the United States and other countries.
-The act will take effect upon the Governor's approval and will first apply after 2025.
+Additionally, the bill allows local attorneys, the Attorney General, or any non-foreign adversary party involved in the void transaction to file actions in circuit court to eject the foreign adversary from the property, quiet title, or take other appropriate actions to nullify the transaction.
+The bill clarifies that it will not conflict with any existing treaties between the United States and other countries.
+It is set to take effect upon approval by the Governor and will first apply after 2025.

 Latest Version: 27-1-80